-Commercial loan interest rates are rising, but they’re still lower than they have been over the last decade.
+Commercial loan interest rates are rising, but they’re still historically low.
 This leaves many funeral directors wondering: Is it time to refinance?

 Refinancing your funeral home’s debt to a lower rate can help free up cash flow, increase your financial flexibility, and secure you a more favorable agreement with your lender; however, beyond interest rates, there are some key factors you’ll want to consider before deciding to move forward.